Solair World

 LinkedIn

-The solar tax credit is available to claim when solar equipment is bought for a home, and there is a tax liability.
+The solar tax credit is available to claim when your new solar equipment is bought for a rental home and you live in the house for part of the year.
 It can be used to offset tax responsibility dollar for dollar but cannot be used at an excess rate.

 Why Install Solar Panels on Your Rental Property?